bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 * `front_page.html` — a special layout just for the site's [front page](https://www.lets-talk.ie/).
 * `podcast.html` — a special layout for podcast home pages, e.g., the [Let's Talk Apple page](https://www.lets-talk.ie/lta).
 * `podcast_episode.html` — a special layout for podcast episode pages, e.g., [Let's Talk Photo episode 149](https://www.lets-talk.ie/ltp149).
-* `redirect.html` — a simple layout that implements an HTML redirect
+* `redirect.html` — a simple layout that implements an HTML redirect.

 ### Jekyll Folder Structure

 In the same way that the data architecture made the URL structure easy to define, it also naturally led to a simple folder structure.
 Special pages are simply markdown files in the site's root, and the other content is grouped into folders by collection.
 This is simply Jekyll's default folder structure.
-This is customisable, but I didn't see any need, because this file structure seems clear to me:
+This is customisable, but I didn't see any need —   this seems sensible to me:

 * Site Contents:
   * `/docs/*.md`  — special pages